Free Shipping Over $50.

 2. CBD for Menstrual Cramps

 Dysmenorrhea is a common complaint for women.
-Dysmenorrhea is a medical term that refers to painful menstrual cramps, usually pain in the lower abdomen.
+It’s a condition when women experience painful menstrual cramps.
+You will notice the pain mostly in the lower abdomen.
 Women of all ages suffer from this during their monthly period.

 CBD for Menstrual Cramps